kvietmeier/vagrant/virtualbox/centos/README.md

 **Setting variables local to Vagrantfile**<br/>
-Using standard scripting best praqxtices it is a good idea to define varibles up front.
+Using standard scripting best practices it is a good idea to define variables up front.
 ```ruby
 ### Set some variables
 # Path to the local users public key file in $HOME/.ssh